Robert-LC/Key-Easy/README.md

 - [Tailwind](https://tailwindcss.com/) I'm a developer not a designer, so having quick out of the box styles from Tailwind, let me focus on the app itself, and less time dealing with styling and CSS, but it still looks pretty.

 - [Tonaljs](https://github.com/tonaljs/tonal) is a functional JS library, built with the purpose of bringing music theory to code.
 I used it to manipulate musical elements like notes, scales, and chords.
 All in abstractions (no music or sounds produced).
 While implementing it, I even made a few PRs of my own to help improve the usability of Tonal for everyone.

-- [PianoSounds](https://github.com/RyanAnton/piano-sounds) thank you to [RyanAnton](https://github.com/RyanAnton), for their collection of piano sounds which made it easy for me to focus on the app itself and not have to worry about creating my own.